ZWPlayer Source Input Address Parameter url Configuration Details

 2.2 Configuration Format 1: Object Array

-Simply using a simple string-type URL cannot express complex address information.
-Therefore, to support a multi-bitrate program, the media source address url parameter needs to be provided as a js array rather than a simple string.
-Each member in the array is a bitrate address information.
-The following is an example of a js object for the url parameter of a multi-bitrate program media source address:
+Using a simple string URL cannot represent complex address information.
+Therefore, to support a multi-bitrate program, you need to provide a JavaScript array as the url parameter for the media source, rather than a simple string.
+Each member of the array is a stream address information object.
+The following is an example of a JavaScript object for the multi-bitrate media source url parameter:

 var live_murl = [